 Check the Manitoba Museum website for open hours, which vary by season.

 Dalnavert Museum is a Victorian house, built in 1895 for Sir Hugh John Macdonald, who was a Manitoba Premier, a Police Magistrate, a lawyer, and son of Canada’s first Prime Minister Sir John A. Macdonald.
 The house has been renovated and decorated with period furnishing to create a sense of “a day in the life.”
-From May 3, 2019 to September 29, 2019, Dalnavert is running a special exhibition STRIKE 1919: Our Cause is Just.
+From May 3, 2019 to September 29, 2019, Dalnavert ran a special exhibition STRIKE 1919: Our Cause is Just.
+Although that exhibition is no longer running, touring the house may give you an idea of how one side of the divided city lived.

 As police magistrate and member of the Board of Police Commissioners, Macdonald was concerned by attempts to unionize Winnipeg’s police force.
 He saw the 1919 Winnipeg General Strike as a revolutionary movement bent on instilling a soviet-style government.
 He believed foreigners were responsible.
 On June 6, he moved that the police commission hire 3,000 special policemen and equip them with batons.